 - 1 teaspoon vanilla extract

-- 3. Whisk egg yolks in a medium heat-safe bowl until pale yellow and set aside.
+- 3. Meanwhile, whisk the egg yolks in a medium heatproof bowl until pale yellow.

-- 6. Strain the batter into a clean, large heat-safe bowl.
-Stir in heavy cream and vanilla extract.
-Cover and refrigerate the batter until completely cold, preferably overnight.
+- 6. Strain the batter into a clean, large, heatsafe bowl.
+Stir in the heavy cream and vanilla extract.
+Cover and refrigerate the custard until it’s completely cold, preferably overnight.